clarkadisney/clarkadisney.github.io/_posts/2021-03-25-quantumrecap.md

 1. the 2019 introduction of the Samsung LM-301x diode.
 These diodes are more efficient by <a href="https://en.wikipedia.org/wiki/Haitz%27s_law" target="_blank" rel="noopener noreferrer">orders of magnitude</a> than those on the market a decade ago - and in particular, are nearly double the efficiency of less than 5 years ago.
 Not only are they more efficient in terms of Haitz's law, but they are competitively more efficient when PPFD is measured. <a href="https://ledgardener.com/lumens-par-ppf-and-ppfd-measuring-cob-grow-light-output/#:~:text=PPFD%20is%20measured%20in%20micromoles,per%20square%20meter%20or%20foot." target="_blank" rel="noopener noreferrer">Here</a> is an easy explainer of PPFD and related terminology.

 2. The introduction of the Quantum Board, a matrix of mid-power wide-spectrum diodes.
 They are sold in multiples with customized and well-machined heatsinks and Meanwell drivers.

+# Quantum Board Recap

+Grow light marketing is awash with misinformation, and the <a href="https://horticulturelightinggroup.com/pages/the-quantum-board-project" target="_blank" rel="noopener noreferrer">niche </a> crowd tends to <a href="https://cre.science/en/lm301h-vs-lm301b/#comments" target="_blank" rel="noopener noreferrer">lead</a> adoption (subject to diode availability).
+For this group the 2010s to current acceptance of "best" grow light has gone: "blurple" -> "COB" -> "Quantum Board."
+Reasons frequently cited for this shift include: deceptive marketing of power draw "at the fixture," changes to <a href="https://www.ledsmagazine.com/horticultural-lighting/article/16695503/experts-examine-plant-response-to-ssl-and-market-potential-at-horticultural-conference-magazine" target="_blank" rel="noopener noreferrer">understanding</a> of how plants absorb light, and the availability of high efficiency diodes - namely <a href="https://www.samsung.com/led/lighting/mid-power-leds/3030-leds/lm301h/" target="_blank" rel="noopener noreferrer">Samsung's.</a>

 ## Sidebar - Kelvin vs Wavelength